dzhng/deep-seek/README.md

 This is a new experimental architecture for a llm powered internet scale _retrieval engine_.
 This architecture is very different from current research agents, which are designed as _answer engines_.

+You can see some example results here: [https://deep-seek.vercel.app/](https://deep-seek.vercel.app/) (Note that this won't let you do real queries, since I won't be able to afford it 😅)

 The main difference breaks down to: answer engine: aggregate a ton of sources to find the one correct answer retrieval engine: process a ton of sources to collect a list of entities for enrichment